JandaTom/etch-a-sketch/README.md

 **Running your mouse over colorful heading recommended. ;)**

-If you are going to run the app, **please do so on a computer or laptop with a mouse/touchpad**, as drawing using touch is not fully implemented yet.
-On mobile phone, only taping single squares is implemented so far, due to difficulty with tracking the user finger drag across multiple elements on the screen.
+If you are going to run the app, **please do so on a computer or laptop with a mouse/touchpad**, as drawing using touch is not fully supported yet.
+On mobile phone, only taping single squares is supported so far, due to difficulty with tracking the user finger drag across multiple elements on the screen.

+## Instructions

+**As mentioned above, running the application on computer or laptop with touchpad or mouse is highly recommended.**
+The application will load with a drawing grid of 20x20, but that can be adjusted using by clicking the 'Define row size' button and entering a valid number.
+Please note that upon putting in invalid values, the grid will disappear until valid grid is defined using the same button again.
+If you decide to change the grid size, it will have the same total size, only the 'pixels' will get smaller and more of them will be pushed inside.

+**Defining new grid size also turns off selected colors, so user needs to make a selection again after doing so.**
+On the other hand, just reseting your current grid will keep the last option that you had selected.

+**To draw inside, just place your cursor on desired postition, hold primary mouse button down and move your mouse.**

+Clicking on the 'Random colors!' button will randomize color of each field.
+Selecting your own color from the color picker will constantly keep the selected colour.

+Enjoy and have fun!

 ## Description